Parent Pay Parent Pay Search this website Open Mobile menu

 Data Representation in Hexadecimal

-• Understand the features of the different number systems
+• Understand the features of the three different number systems

 • Understand how to convert binary integers to their hexadecimal equivalents and vice versa

-• Understand how to convert denary whole numbers into 2-digit hexadecimal numbers and vice versa
+• Understand how to convert decimal/denary integers to their hexadecimal equivalents and vice versa

 • Understand the use of binary to represent characters and the term ‘character set’